 Essentially, Intent Similarity reveals what new pages need to be created — although the audience is similar, the intents can differ.

-Discover How Your Audience Searches
+Filter Keywords to Discover How Your Audience Searches

 In order to uncover the specifics of how your audience searches, you can filter the keyword table in a variety of ways.